 Yeah, I mean, I think that’s very well, I don’t think was ever meant.
 But the think good feel good, sort of Americanisation well, by most Americans.
-But that sort of hype stuff hasn’t gone CBT any good any favours at all, because Tim was much more nuanced than that.
+But that sort of hype stuff hasn’t done CBT any good or any favours at all, because Tim was much more nuanced than that.
 I mean, he had an evolutionary view and so on, so yeah, so the idea is just to get people to think differently than they will change.
 That was never really his view, his view was that you help people understand how their thinking contributes to the distress, and that makes them change so it was much softer than you sometimes hear now, but this CBT is extremely useful.
 I mean, it’s very, very useful sort of, if you really use Guided Discovery Socratic question behaviour experiments, as they were designed to be used, they can be incredibly helpful to people.

 Sarah Rees 15:03

 What was Aaron Beck like?
 Had you met him a number of times?

 Yeah, he was, he was always very kind to me.
 He did a review of the 84 depression book and on the back, he wrote a very lovely endorsement.
 He was always extremely good and supportive to me we had lots of discussions about evolutionary approaches and he uses evolutionary pressures quite a lot although people don’t always realise that.